 Astrology, which holds that there is a direct correlation between astronomical phenomena and experiences in the human world, played an integral role in the belief system of the Ancient Egyptians.

 Although the advent of astrology has largely been associated with the Babylonians, some historians have argued that they learned their astrological knowledge from the priests of Egypt.
 Despite this debate, it is clear that the Ancient Egyptian civilization made its own contributions to astrology.

 Astrology is often confused with astronomy, and there is in fact an intimate relationship between the two.
 "Astro-" is the Greek root of "star," and while astronomy is the study and naming of the objects in the sky per se, astrology represents humankind's attempt to impart meaning into the relative positions of those objects.

 Astronomy Versus Astrology

-The main contribution that Egyptian civilization made to astrology was the decans.
+The main contribution that ancient Egypt astrology made were the units known as decans.
 Decans are 36 groups of small constellations that rise in order on the horizon every 24 hours.
 In addition, the Egyptians had devised a calendar of 365 days and broken the year up into 12 months of 30 days each.
 Astrological signs were attributed to each month and clumped around the four seasons.